KEY CHALLENGES

 Gospel Context

 Communities in Nepal are often living in remote places without roads leading to them.
 An isolated existence also means a lack of exposure to the outside world and its influences.
-Our partners use a unique and creative approach to discover what is most valuable to a people group and how Jesus' life, death, and resurrection speak to the issues in their community.
+Our partners use a unique and creative approach to discover what is most valuable to a people group and how Jesus' life, death, and resurrection speak to the specific issues in their community.